-Detecting them during recruitment and promotion processes will be vital to finding not only the most suitable candidate for each position but also the one most in line with the organizational culture and the work team of which he/she will be a part of.
+Detecting them during recruitment and promotion processes will be vital to finding not only the most suitable candidate for each position but also the one most in line with the organizational culture and the work team of which he/she will be a part.

-An employee can be the best at what they do, but if they don’t highlight their soft skills, they are limiting their chances for career success.
+An employee can be the best at what they do, but if they don’t highlight these types of skills, they are limiting their chances for career success.

 The hard skills are specific knowledge that an employee needs to perform a job and can be obtained through education, training programs, certifications, and training on the work site.